StringJAX/jaxvacua/documentation/source/intro/sugra.md

 Here, $(X^{I},F_{J})$ are the so-called *periods* of $\Omega_{3}$ which are usually arranged in the *period vector* $\Pi=(X^{I},F_{J})$.
 The periods {eq}`eq:PeriodsInt` can be computed from solving Picard-Fuchs equations [hep-th/9308122](https://arxiv.org/abs/hep-th/9308122), [hep-th/9406055](https://arxiv.org/abs/hep-th/9406055) or using asymptotic Hodge theory [2105.02232](https://arxiv.org/abs/2105.02232).
+For the concrete computational procedure used in JAXVacua see {doc}`periods`.
 A parametrisation of the complex structure moduli space $\mathcal{M}_{\text{cs}}(X_{3})$ is conveniently obtained by choosing half of the periods, say $X^{I}$, as projective coordinates.
 Specifically, we set